PLDT Inc. research snapshot

 Valuation and margin of safety

-The verified scenario model shows limited base-case upside from the July 2026 price.
+The verified scenario model shows limited base-case upside from the August 2026 price, with a base value near $17 against a $19.72 quote.
 The stock already discounts slow growth and high debt.
-Margin of safety is only present at the current or lower prices, and depends on sustained data demand, stable currency, and disciplined capital allocation.
+Margin of safety is only present near or below current levels, and depends on sustained data demand, a stable currency, and disciplined capital allocation.

 Source-backed data